stylish-groupb-project/Stylish-Pro/remote-assignment/part-1/README.md

 1. Create 2 files by the templates below: requestSync.js and requestAsync.js
 2. Write function to request synchronously / asynchronously
-3. Print out the execution time(ms) of each function call
+3. Print out the execution time(ms) of each function call.
    Optional: you can try to get the response body, and use the timestamp in it as the end time directly.
 4. Monitor the total execution time of the 2 files
 5. Take a screenshot of each in step 4. and put them in PR description